Law of Criminal Evidence: Background

-Get Legal Help Understanding the Rules of Criminal Evidence
+Get Legal Help Understanding the Law of Criminal Evidence

 If you're involved in a criminal case, evidence -- including physical evidence as well as witness testimony -- will be crucial to how the jury decides the outcome.
 But not all evidence is admissible and each jurisdiction is governed by strict rules for how evidence is treated in a case.
-For this reason, it's best to contact a local criminal defense attorney who can present the best defense and ensure that the prosecution is complying with the rules of evidence.
+For this reason, it's best to contact a local criminal defense attorney who can present the best defense and ensure that the prosecution is complying with the law of criminal evidence.